a sense of things to come

 18 November 2018 - 15 December 2018

-A sense of things to come presents Robin Waart’s new works, made on the occasion of this exhibition.
-The book Dedication(s), an envelope that is in fact a carpet, enlargements of Thank you cards and other pieces suggest possibilities of an impossible dialogue between an artist and the audience, their own work and the works of others.
-Waart also brings us back to the question: what is an exhibition space?
-Who is in conversation?
+A sense of things to come presents Robin Waart’s recent works, made on the occasion of this exhibition.
+The artist book Dedication(s), an envelope that is in fact a carpet, enlargements of Thank you cards and other pieces suggest possibilities of an impossible dialogue between an artist and the audience, their own work and the works of others.
+Waart also takes us back to the question what an exhibition space is: who is in conversation on this stage?
 Can a show be made and seen from the second person perspective?
-And can an exhibition become a letter?
+Under what circumstances can an exhibition become a letter?

 Using furniture items in lieu of sculptures such as a triangular bookcase, benches designed for reading one specific book only, or an unusable white, tufted carpet that poses as an envelope without content, Waart proposes to experience the space of the exhibition as a ‘halfway home’ somewhere in between private and public realms.

 The idea of ‘halfness’, paradoxically, is central to the exhibition, that marks something of half a life and half a career.
 This idea connects to the dual architectural layout of Bradwolff Projects’ space and the doubling or halving features of the works presented: a half book shelf, made to house exactly half of the edition of Dedication(s)’, a pair of customized reading benches, two consecutive screenshots taken from La maman et la putain (Jean Eustache, FR 1973).
 Even the sound piece is a ‘half’ – it is the soundtrack of the 1948 film Rope by Alfred Hitchcock, taken apart from its visual counterpart.
 In A sense of things to come, Waart invites us to a space where presence and loss fuse.